![]() |

-1) The SPO is authorized to write IOC procurement specifications.
+1) The CPO is authorized to write IOC procurement specifications.

-3) If a specification for general or common use or a qualified products list exists for an item to be procured under Section 20-20 of the Code (Small Purchases), it shall be used except as otherwise authorized by the SPO.
-If no such specification exists, the SPO is hereby granted the authority to prepare specifications for use in such purchases.
+2) If a specification for general or common use or a qualified products list exists for an item to be procured under Section 20-20 of the Code (Small Purchases), it shall be used except as otherwise authorized by the CPO.
+If no such specification exists, the CPO shall have the authority to prepare specifications for use in the purchases.
 In an emergency under Section 20-30 of the Code, any necessary specification may be utilized without regard to the provisions of this Subpart.

 2) All procurements shall be based on specifications that accurately reflect the IOC's needs.
 Specifications shall clearly and precisely describe the salient technical or performance requirements.